Skip to main content

 • Strong, independent, hospitable local culture which understands but doesn't necessarily adopt western values

 • Long term retirement visas are now available.
 There is a Ten-Year Thailand Retirement Visa (“O-X”), which is only issued to foreigners aged 50+ from certain countries (including Australia) for 5 years’ duration.
 It is renewable once more for a maximum of 10 years.
-The One Year Visa ("O-A") is open to more nationalities with lower financial hurdles.
+There is the Thailand Elite Visa, with no age limits and various levels, and the One Year Visa ("O-A") which is open to more nationalities with lower financial hurdles.

 • Significant number of disparate locations (eg. Bangkok, Phuket, Krabi and Chiang Mai) attractive to retirees